March 24, 2020

-GDH-HI has also been known as the Hyperinsulinism/Hyperammonemia Syndrome (HI/HA), leucine-sensitive hypoglycemia, and diazoxide-sensitive hypoglycemia.
+GDH-HI has also been known as the hyperinsulinism/hyperammonemia syndrome (HI/HA), leucine-sensitive hypoglycemia, and diazoxide-sensitive hypoglycemia.
 GDH-HI is caused by a mutation in the enzyme glutamate dehydrogenase (GDH).
 It is inherited in either an autosomal dominant manner or may arise as a sporadically new mutation in a child with no family history.
 GDH plays an important role in regulating insulin secretion stimulated by amino acids (especially leucine).
-Individuals with GDH-HI develop hypoglycemia after eating a high protein meal.
+Individuals with GDH-HI develop hypoglycemia after eating a high protein meal or after fasting.
 GDH-HI affected individuals can have significant hypoglycemia if they eat protein (for instance eggs or meat) without eating sugar containing foods such as bread, juice or pasta.
 GDH-HI is also associated with elevated blood concentrations of ammonia, which is derived from protein.
 Patients with GDH-HI often present later than KATP channel HI, typically, not until three to four months of age when they wean from low protein containing breast milk to infant formula.
 Others do not have recognizable hypoglycemia until they sleep overnight without a middle of the night feed or after they start higher protein-containing solid foods.
-The frequency of hypoglycemia is usually less than that associated with KATP-HI.
-In addition, GDH-HI can be successfully treated with diazoxide and the avoidance of pure protein loads.
+In addition, GDH-HI can be successfully treated with diazoxide and the avoidance of protein loads without carbohydrates.
 Most children with GDH-HI will do very well once recognized, but if the diagnosis is delayed, they may also suffer brain damage from untreated hypoglycemia.

 A few families are now known with mutations of the enzyme glucokinase.
 This defect is inherited in an autosomal dominant fashion but can also arise sporadically.
 Glucokinase is the “glucose sensor” for the beta-cell.
 It tells the beta-cell how high the blood glucose is and when to secrete insulin.
 Glucokinase mutations that cause HI instruct the beta-cell to secrete insulin at a lower blood glucose than is normal.
 Like GDH-HI, GK-HI can be treated with diazoxide, but sometimes, it may be severe and unresponsive to diazoxide.